Weekly Roundup: Uber’s Hell-ish week, Tesla’s plans for trucking

 11. Qualtrics is holding on IPO

-Utah-based SaSS company Qualtrics’ IPO many have been expecting is on hold for now.
+Utah-based SaaS company Qualtrics’ IPO many have been expecting is on hold for now.
 The online market research platform has just raised its third round for $180 million at a whopping $2.5 billion valuation.

 Weekend reads